paroi-tech/ladc/README.md

 How to create a connection:

 ```
-import { createDatabaseConnection } from "mycn"
+import { createDatabaseConnection } from "ladc"
-import { pgConnectionProvider } from "mycn-pg"
+import { pgConnectionProvider } from "@ladc/pg"

 let cn = createDatabaseConnection({
   provider: pgConnectionProvider({